 If intellectual property rights in a product cannot be properly secured, there is a risk that the company will be limited in its ability to exploit the business in the way it contemplates, and potentially its ability to prevent competitors from directly copying the product/service, or reproducing the concept in a slightly altered form.
 It is therefore critical for such an enterprise to be as certain as possible that it (i) actually has all of the rights it claims to have, (ii) has protected as much of its intellectual property as it possibly can with patents, trademarks, copyrights and confidentiality agreements, and (iii) has determined as best it can that its intended use of the intellectual property is not subject to third party infringement claims.
-Furthermore, it can be essential to have those

-Understanding the exposure to potential changes in laws, regulations and governmental policies can be critical. individuals who helped create the products or technologies - whether they are employees, consultants or others - assign any ownership rights they have in those products and technologies to the company.
+Furthermore, it can be essential to have those individuals who helped create the products or technologies whether they are employees, consultants or others - assign any ownership rights they have in those products and technologies to the company.